SEMAFORInformatik/femagtools/docs/models.rst

-num_wires       number of wires per slot coil_span       coil span num_layers      number of layers cufilfact       Fill factor of copper          0.45 culength        rel length of conductor        1.4 cuconduc        conductivity (S/m)             56e6 slot_indul      insulation thickness in slot   0.0
+num_wires       number of wires per slot coil_span       coil span num_layers      number of layers resistance      elect. resistance (Ohm) cufilfact       Fill factor of copper          0.45 culength        rel length of conductor        1.4 cuconduc        conductivity (S/m)             56e6 slot_indul      insulation thickness in slot   0.0 material        name of material
 ============    ============================  =======

+..
+Note:: The material parameter references a dict item in the list of `conductor`_ material.
+It overrides the cuconduc value and is the preferred method.

 End-Winding Leakage
 ^^^^^^^^^^^^^^^^^^^